Susan Collins: Foreign policy and national security

 In March 2018, Collins was one of five Republican senators to vote against tabling a resolution that would cease the U.S. military's support for Saudi Arabia's bombing operations in Yemen.
 In December, she was one of seven Republican senators to vote for the resolution withdrawing American armed forces' support for the Saudi-led coalition in Yemen and an amendment by Todd Young ensuring midair refueling between American and Saudi Air Force did not resume.
 Collins was one of seven Republicans to vote to end U.S. support for the war in Yemen in February 2019, and, in May 2019, she was one of seven Republicans to vote to override Trump's veto of the resolution on Yemen.
 In June 2019, Collins was one of seven Republicans to vote to block Trump's Saudi arms deal providing weapons to Saudi Arabia, United Arab Emirates, and Jordan and one of five Republicans to vote against an additional 20 arms sales.

 In May 2020, Collins voted to confirm U.S. Representative John Ratcliffe as Director of National Intelligence.
 In 2019, there was bipartisan opposition to Ratcliffe's nomination.
 The Washington Post called Collins's support for Ratcliffe "key" to his 2020 confirmation.

+Collins said she was "saddened" by Trump's White House clash with Ukrainian President Volodymyr Zelenskyy on February 28, 2025.

 Gun policy

 Collins voted for the Manchin–Toomey bill to amend federal law to expand background checks for gun purchases.
 She voted against a ban on high-capacity (more than ten rounds) magazines.
-She has received a C+ grade on gun rights from the NRA, and D− from Gun Owners of America.
+In 2014 she received a "C" grade on gun rights from the NRA Political Victory Fund, rising to a "B" rating in 2020.
+She received a D− from Gun Owners of America in 2012.

 In 2018, Collins co-sponsored the NICS Denial Notification Act, legislation developed in the aftermath of the Stoneman Douglas High School shooting that would require federal authorities to inform states within a day after a person failing the National Instant Criminal Background Check System attempted to buy a firearm.

 In February 2019, Collins supported the Terrorist Firearms Prevention Act, legislation enabling the attorney general to deny the sale of a firearm to people on the no-fly list or selectee list.
 It passed the House but failed to advance in the Senate.

-In 2020, Gun Owners of Maine gave Collins a B rating, writing, "On 2nd Amendment issues, Susan Collins generally stands with gun owners.
-She has opposed magazine capacity restrictions and voted to prohibit lawsuits against gun manufacturers for crimes committed with guns."

 In 2022, Collins became one of ten Republican senators to support a bipartisan agreement on gun control, which included a red flag provision, a support for state crisis intervention orders, funding for school safety resources, stronger background checks for buyers under the age of 21, and penalties for straw purchases.